The multi-cloud is happening now

 - Co-processor options are multiplying, giving customers choices.
 With a long-term roadmap developing, there has been an increase in vendors offering servers with co-processors, which is creating even more choices for customers.

 - Multi-tenant server software continues to add features, making it possible for customers to virtualise co-processors, increasing the utilisation of servers shipped with co-processors.

 The bottom line

 Enterprises are looking for cloud service providers, so they can adopt AI and ML in their business processes as the enterprises go digital.
 In response, CSPs looking to differentiate themselves have introduced many services with embedded AI and ML.
 New offerings provide enterprises with a lot of choices, and they have responded by using a variety of cloud service providers, rather than relying on a single provider.
-They are effectively building a multi-cloud where their software workloads are placed in the specific data centers best optimized to execute them, including their own on-premises data centers.
+They are effectively building a multi-cloud where their software workloads are placed in the specific data centers best optimised to execute them, including their own on-premises data centers.

 In the next five years, the use of AI and ML will become mainstream.
 Enterprises will leverage compute infrastructures from a variety of cloud service providers and from their own on-premises facilities.
 Server architectures have already changed over the last 12 months, with buyers preferring higher end servers with more memory and storage, as data sets increase in size.
 Servers have also been shipping with additional co-processors for parallel compute, to support AI and ML workloads, and that trend will continue.